Lorde, Charli XCX to headline 2022 Rifflandia festival - Victoria News

 “This year we wanted to come back by clearly taking it a few notches up,” he said.
 “We want to bring a bigger, more high-profile fest to the Island, and not just for Victoria.
 We want to affirm that we are a destination event.”

 The three-day event will run from Sept.
-15-18, and take place once again at Royal Athletic Park as the main venue, with all-ages tent stages.
+15 to 18, and take place once again at Royal Athletic Park as the main venue, with all-ages tent stages.
 Other performances will happen at Electric Avenue near Phillips Brewery, where up to seven stages will take over the downtown area.

 Tickets will go on sale on Friday, May 6.